SuguruHagiwara/tafe/SoccerApp/ReadMe.txt

 Go to a website you want to install.
 Tap Add to home screen.
 Follow the onscreen instructions to install.

+	Admin panel

+	1. Go to your command line
+	2. Change directory to the file called "my-app" which is the React file
+	3. Type "npm start" inside "my-app" file
+	4. The admin panel will show up on your browser

 2. What I completed

 	An app for buying a ticket (Soccer game).